storesafe/cordova-sqlite-storage/README.md

 - This plugin does **not** work with the default "Any CPU" target.
 A specific, valid CPU target platform **must** be specified.
 - It is **not** allowed to change the app ID in the Windows platform project.
 As described in the **Windows platform usage** of the [Installing](#installing) section a Windows-specific app ID may be declared using the `windows-identity-name` attribute or "WindowsStoreIdentityName" setting.
 - A problem locating `SQLite3.md` generally means that there was a problem building the C++ library.
-- Visual Studio 2015 is no longer supported by this version.
-Visual Studio 2015 is now supported by [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support).
+- Visual Studio 2015 is no longer supported by this plugin version.
+Visual Studio 2015 is now supported by [litehelpers / cordova-sqlite-legacy](https://github.com/litehelpers/cordova-sqlite-legacy) (for Windows 8.1, Windows Phone 8.1, and Windows 10 builds).

 ### General Cordova pitfalls